 23. Grassroots struggles for the city of the many: from the politics of spatiality to the spatialities of politics

 24. Towards a queer phenomenology of social reproduction: insights from life histories of informal economy workers in urban india

 25. Barriers, benchmarks, bad hombres: global factory, supply chains and labour at the Mexico–US border

 Epilogue: "How we will miss that chuckle": my friend, Doreen Massey

 Marion Werner is an Associate Professor in the Department of Geography at the State University of New York, Buffalo.
-She is the author of Global Displacements: The Making of Uneven Development in the Caribbean (Wiley-Blackwell, 2016).
-Email: email@example.com.
+She is the author of Global Displacements: The Making of Uneven Development in the Caribbean (2016).

 Rebecca Lave is an Associate Professor at Indiana University, Bloomington.
-She has published in journals ranging from Science to Social Studies of Science, and is the author of Fields and Streams: Stream Restoration, Neoliberalism, and the Future of Environmental Expertise (2012).
-She is also co-editor of the Handbook of Political Economy of Science (2017) and the Handbook of Critical Physical Geography (2017).
-Email: email@example.com.
+She is the author of Fields and Streams: Stream Restoration, Neoliberalism, and the Future of Environmental Expertise (2012) and co-editor of the Handbook of Political Economy of Science (2017) and the Handbook of Critical Physical Geography (2017).

 Brett Christophers is Professor of Human Geography at Uppsala University, Sweden.
-He is Editor of Environment and Planning A and the author of four books, most recently The Great Leveler: Capitalism and Competition in the Court of Law (Harvard, 2016) and Banking Across Boundaries: Placing Finance in Capitalism (Wiley-Blackwell, 2013).
-Email: firstname.lastname@example.org.
+He is Editor of Environment and Planning A and his books include, most recently, The Great Leveler: Capitalism and Competition in the Court of Law (2016).